microsoft/nni/docs/en_US/Tutorial/InstallationLinux.md

 ### Use NNI in a docker image

   You can also install NNI in a docker image.
-Please follow the instructions [here](https://github.com/Microsoft/nni/tree/master/deployment/docker/README.md) to build NNI docker image.
+Please follow the instructions [here](https://github.com/Microsoft/nni/tree/master/deployment/docker/README.md) to build an NNI docker image.
 The NNI docker image can also be retrieved from Docker Hub through the command `docker pull msranni/nni:latest`.

 ## Verify installation